-Trump to pick foe of Obama climate agenda to run EPA: source
+Trump to pick foe of Obama climate agenda to run EPA -source

 In an interview with Reuters in September, Pruitt said he sees the Clean Power Plan as a form of federal "coercion and commandeering" of energy policy and that his state should have "sovereignty to make decisions for its own markets."

-Pruitt, 48, has also said he is skeptical of climate change.
+Pruitt has also said he is skeptical of climate change.
 In an opinion piece in an Oklahoma newspaper this year, he wrote that he believes the debate over global warming is "far from settled" and that scientists continue to disagree on the issue.

 An overwhelming majority of scientists around the world say manmade emissions are warming the planet.

 The Obama administration finalized the Clean Power Plan in 2015 as a key part of meeting U.S. obligations under the Paris Climate Agreement, an accord among nearly 200 countries to curb global warming.
 Many scientists say warming is causing rising sea levels, drought, and an increase in ferocious storms.

 Trump vowed during his campaign to pull the United States out of the Paris deal, saying it would put American businesses at a competitive disadvantage.
-Since the election, however, Trump has said he will keep an "open mind" about the climate deal, and also met with leading climate change activist and former Vice President Al Gore.
+Since the election, however, Trump has said he will keep an "open mind" about the climate deal, and also met with former Vice President Al Gore, a leading climate change activist.
 [L1N1E025U]

 Trump, a real estate magnate who takes office on Jan.
 20, is in the midst of building his administration and is holding scores of interviews at his office in New York.

-Environmental groups and former Obama officials bristled at the choice of Pruitt.
+Environmental groups and former Obama officials bristled at the choice of Pruitt, and some lawmakers, including U.S. Senator Bernie Sanders of Vermont, said they would fight his nomination.

 "Scott Pruitt running the EPA is like the fox guarding the henhouse," said Gene Karpinski, president of the League of Conservation Voters, which supported Trump's opponent in the election, Democrat Hillary Clinton.

-"Time and again, he has fought to pad the profits of Big Polluters at the expense of public health."
+"Time and again, he has fought to pad the profits of Big Polluters at the expense of public health," Karpinski said.

-Heather Zichal, a former Deputy Assistant to the President for Energy and Climate Change under Obama, said Trump's choice was alarming.
+Heather Zichal, a former deputy assistant to the president for energy and climate change under Obama, said Trump's choice was alarming.

 "You can meet with Al Gore on Monday, pledge to keep Teddy Roosevelt's environmental legacy alive on Tuesday, but if you nominate the Clean Power Act's leading opponent to head the EPA on Wednesday, you're making an unequivocal statement about the direction of your leadership," she said.